CSS Alabama: Folklore and heritage

-Alabama is the subject of a sea shanty, Roll, Alabama, Roll which was also the basis of a 2014 record of the same name by British contemporary folk band Bellowhead.
+Alabama is the subject of a sea shanty, "Roll, Alabama, Roll" which was also the basis of a 2014 record of the same name by British contemporary folk band Bellowhead.

 Alabama's visit to Cape Town in 1863 has passed (with a slight spelling change) into South African folklore in the Afrikaans song, Daar Kom die Alibama.

 The Alabama Hills in Inyo County, California, are named after the vessel.

-Claimed Links between the CSS Alabama and Captain Nemo’s fictional submarine the Nautilus
+Claimed links between the CSS Alabama and Captain Nemo’s fictional submarine the Nautilus

-In 1998 the Jules Verne scholar William Butcher was the first to identify a possible link between the Birkenhead built Alabama and Captain Nemo’s Nautilus from the Jules Verne 1869 novel Twenty Thousand Leagues Under the Seas.
+In 1998, the Jules Verne scholar William Butcher was the first to identify a possible link between the Birkenhead-built Alabama and Captain Nemo’s Nautilus from the Jules Verne 1869 novel Twenty Thousand Leagues Under the Seas.
 Butcher stated The Alabama, which claimed to have sunk 75 merchantmen, was destroyed by the Unionist Kearsarge off Cherbourg on 11th June 1864….
 This battle has clear connections with Nemo’s final attack, also in the English Channel.

-Jules Verne had himself made a previous comparison between the Birkenhead built CSS Alabama and the Nautilus in a letter to his publisher Jules Hetzel in March 1869.
+Verne had himself made a previous comparison between the Birkenhead-built CSS Alabama and the Nautilus in a letter to his publisher Jules Hetzel in March 1869.
+Other arguments in favor of a connection were made by Birkenhead born geography teacher John Lamb.